 Attention Notaries: Important Changes are comingOn October 26, 2017, the Revised Uniform Law on Notarial Acts took effect.
 All notaries should be aware of important changes in the law.
 Specific information about these changes can be found on the Pennsylvania Department of State Website: www.dos.pa.gov/notaries.
 Changes include an education requirement for ALL notaries; examination by a registered Pennsylvania Department of State examination vendor; changes to the notary stamp; and many other changes.
 Notaries are encouraged to read more about these important changes at www.dos.pa.gov/notaries.

 Process for Swearing in as a Notary Public

 When you are ready to be sworn in as a notary public, bring your bond, power of attorney and photo ID to the Recorder of Deeds Office.
 You can come any time between 8:30 a.m. and 3:30 p.m., Monday through Friday.
 You will be sworn in and your bond will be recorded.
 The fee for this is $38.50 (effective October 26, 2017 under the Pennsylvania Revised Uniform Law on Notarial Acts).
 We accept cash, checks, Visa, MasterCard, Discover, and American Express.
 All checks must be made payable to the Montgomery County Recorder of Deeds.

 Then, visit the Prothonotary's Office in the Courthouse to have your signature registered.
 The fee is $3.50.
 The Prothonotary's Office accepts cash only.

 Should you have questions regarding this process, please feel free to contact the Recorder of Deeds Office at 610-278-3289.

 Notary Public Forms

-- Application to become a Notary Public - Refer all questions concerning this application to either your state senator or the Pennsylvania Department of State.
+- Application to become a Notary Public - Refer all questions concerning this application to the Pennsylvania Department of State.

 - Notary Public Resignation Form